kettek/open-markup-editor/docs/render-packs.md

 See [Preview HTML](#preview-html).

 ## Preload Script
-The preload script is what sets up the interaction between OME and the live HTML preview.
+The preload script is what sets up the interaction between the editor and the live HTML preview.

 Exposed in the global space is the `ome` object which is used to set up the interactions between OME and the web page.